Man in financial sector working on mobile device and laptop. Image courtesy of Shutterstock.

 These requirements are enforced by the Financial Industry Regulatory Authority (FINRA).
 A non-profit organization authorized by US Congress, FINRA controls the operations and enforces rules that govern the activities of organizations operating in the financial services industry.
 The SEC and FINRA are two of the most important regulatory bodies in the US financial system.

 Under SEC 17a-4, financial firms are under continuous observance and face substantial fines for non-compliance.
 Monetary fines for breaking regulation range from $1,000 to over $140,000 per breach.
 There are also non-monetary penalties including suspension or expulsion of the responsible individual and/or entire company, depending on the nature of the breach.
-One example includes Scottrade getting fined $2.6 million for failing to "have centralized document-retention processes or procedures for all firm departments to follow," however this case is not unique.
+One example is when Scottrade got fined $2.6 million, and this case is not unique.

 What four challenges do organizations face with this regulation?

 1. Ensuring proper retention for all record types